 Having taxable capital that exceeds $10 million is not the only restriction to an otherwise eligible corporation claiming the small business deduction.

-In 2018, another restriction was added to limit the SBD where certain investment income within an associated group of corporations exceeds $50,000 in a taxation year.
-Under this provision, the small business deduction is eliminated when investment income exceeds $150,000 in a taxation year.
+In 2018, another restriction was added to limit the SBD where certain investment income within an associated group of corporations exceeds $50,000 in the preceding taxation year.
+Under this provision, the small business deduction is eliminated when investment income exceeds $150,000 in the preceding taxation year.

 No changes have been proposed to this investment income reduction of the SBD.
 As a result, not all taxpayers will be able to take advantage of the increased limit to phase out the small business deduction based on taxable capital.